Sailing on the Glorious Chao Phraya River – From Ayutthaya to Bangkok City

 It is a popular way of navigating Bangkok as the city’s major landmarks are situated on the banks of Chao Phraya.
 The river cruise sail offers many enchanting sights including these major landmarks.
 The commentator on the cruise will explain the history and significance of each landmark.

-The cruise passes by the colorful Royal Barges House that contains eight of the Thailand’s unique and stunning royal vessels.
+The cruise passes by the colourful Royal Barges House that contains eight of the Thailand’s unique and stunning royal vessels.
 You’ll see a complex of regal buildings which is the city’s most famous landmark – The Royal Grand Palace.
 Many beautiful temples will greet you during your delightful sail.
-The temples include ‘Wat Arun’ – the graceful Temple of Dawn with its magnificent 79m spire, ‘Wat Pho’ – The Reclining Buddha Temple, ‘Wat Phra Kaew’ – Temple of the Emerald Buddha, and ‘Wat Kalayanamitr’ – Temple of True Friend with its distinct colorful and ornate roof.
+The temples include ‘Wat Arun’ – the graceful Temple of Dawn with its magnificent 79m spire, ‘Wat Pho’ – The Reclining Buddha Temple, ‘Wat Phra Kaew’ – Temple of the Emerald Buddha, and ‘Wat Kalayanamitr’ – Temple of True Friend with its distinct colourful and ornate roof.

 Thailand is a country of religious harmony and hence you will also find some churches (Santa Cruz and Holy Rosary church) and mosque on the banks of Chao Phraya.
 Other landmarks are the Thammasat University, the Siriraj Hospital, Pak Klong Talad (The biggest wholesale and fresh flower market in Bangkok), Hotel River City (the most expensive hotel in Bangkok) and some other commercial buildings.